About the College

 The College’s mandate is to serve and protect the public and hold Ontario’s pharmacists and pharmacy technicians accountable to the established legislation, standards of practice, code of ethics and policies and guidelines relevant to pharmacy practice.
 The College also ensures that pharmacies within the province meet certain standards for operation and are accredited by the College.

-Mission: The Ontario College of Pharmacists regulates pharmacy to ensure that the public receives quality services and care.
+Mission: The Ontario College of Pharmacists regulates pharmacy practice to serve the interests, health and well being of the public.

 The College fulfills its mandate to protect the public by: